What is Activity Based Budgeting?

 - Expenses and Revenue planning will occur at an accurate level, which shall provide meaningful details regarding the estimated and future financial projections.

 - Last but not the least company can have better control and can align its annual budget with the overall firm’s goals by implementing Activity Based Budgeting.

-- Activity-Based Budgeting helps to improve the business process by identifying unnecessary activities which leads to an increase in cost as a lot of research is done here.
+- It helps to improve the business process by identifying unnecessary activities, which leads to an increase in cost as a lot of research is done here.

 - The main disadvantage of Activity Based Budgeting is that it is more expensive to implement and comparatively more costly than the traditional way of budgeting.

 - Furthermore, technical details are required to maintain to capture costs at a particular level.

 - This process also involves a lot of assumptions to be made, which shall consume more time of management and can lead to inaccuracy of cost at certain times as well, which shall depict the incorrect cost of the product.

 - It also requires a deep understanding of the process.

 Most simply, Activity Based Budgeting shall follow below three stages: